ravasthi/dotfiles/README.md

 ## Prerequisites

-These dotfiles assume a Mac with the Xcode command line tools, rvm or rbenv, and Homebrew with the `bash`, `bash-completion` and `git` brews installed.
+These dotfiles assume a Mac with the Xcode command line tools, rvm, rbenv, or asdf, and Homebrew.
 See *Shell support* for details.
 In addition, the `highline` gem is required to run the installation script.

 ## What’s in the box